 They also offer your child the opportunity to socialize with children of their age.
 This is crucial to their overall development as they pick up multiple social, verbal, and physical skills while interacting and playing with other kids.
 Being on their own at daycare teaches them to be independent as well.

-Daycare centers also offer you the advantage of a well-planned curriculum — including learning, play, socialization, and rest — the curriculum is planned by professionals for your child’s all-around development.
+Daycare centres also offer you the advantage of a well-planned curriculum — including learning, play, socialization, and rest — the curriculum is planned by professionals for your child’s all-around development.

 Another advantage is that they provide you with full accountability.
 Here, you can express your concerns about your child’s care without worrying about whether that would strain your relationships.